-The response (R) to the wh-question (Q) in (20a) shows an example of postverbal focus.
-The postverbal adverb ehandle 'outside' is focused, and only the cj form is allowed (see also van der Wal (2014) for morphosyntactic encoding of focus in Makhuwa and other Bantu languages).
+The response (R) to the wh-question (Q) and response (R) in (20a) shows an example of postverbal focus.
+The postverbal adverb ehandle 'outside' is focused, and only the cj form is allowed (see also van der Wal 2014 for morphosyntactic encoing of focus in Makhuwa and other Bantu languages).
 The dj form is not a possible response to the wh-question (20b).